aandiron/aandiron.github.io/unpublished/what-I-remember-about-you.md

 ---I remember meeting up with you for a quick reunion a few years later.
 We were both seeing other people.
 We got some lunch.
 We flirted.
 I remember convincing you --- pressuring you really --- to come back to my parent's empty house and fuck me.
 I remember making out with you on the couch, you were extremely hesitant.
 You eventually relented I fucked you in the upstairs back bedroom.
 I explicitly remember cumming while fucking you from behind.
 Afterwards we were talking and I disclosed that I wasn't really in any kind of relationship anymore.
 You felt betrayed by me because you did have a serious boyfriend and we weren't fully sharing the guilt of having cheated.
 You accused me of taking advantage of you.
 Of thinking with my dick.
 I felt terrible about that.
 But I have always treasured that scene of illicit passion with you.
 My father's neighbor saw you leave and asked me who you were.
 I said, "an old friend."
 He said, "she doesn't look that old to me!"

 ---I remember meeting up with you and your boyfriend years later at a bar in the city after you had your first kid.
 I remember being jealous of how hot you were.
-I remember catching a glimps of your panties above the waistline of your jeans when you bent over to shoot pool, or something like that.
+I remember catching a glimps of your panties (they had cherries printed on them) above the waistline of your jeans when you bent over to shoot pool, or something like that.

 ---I remember being on a brutally long hot hike in the mountains by myself, and I distracted myself from the misery by daydreaming for hours about fucking you --- driven by a vague kinky fantasy that I had been the one to get you pregnant.
 I never told you about that.